Mālama Maunalua uses varied planning tools and techniques to develop conservation strategies on land and water to achieve our conservation goals.

 Mālama Maunalua implements strategies to remove and prevent regrowth of Invasive Alien Algae.
 The focus of our work is in the 28+ acres of Paiko beach.
 Our goal is to clear the area of harmful algae to restore a marine habitat with healthy, native seagrass and algae.

-- Launch the Seagrass Restoration Initiative
+- Continue to test the Seagrass Restoration Initiative

-- Determine plot maintenance strategy for 4 acres at Paiko Restoration Area via hukis and Adopt A Plot
+- Determine plot maintenance strategy for 4 acres at Paiko Restoration Area via hukis and Adopt-A-Plot

 Mālama Maunalua is proud to participate in community initiatives that take root in the Maunalua Bay region.
 Through our involvement, we are able to learn from residents and bay users and build to our knowledge about the Bay, which is a critical component to our science and planning effort.
-At present, there are two initiatives of particular importance to MM, and of which could use community participation.